The Troubles: Status

 Approximately 52% of the dead were civilians, 32% were members or former members of the British security forces, 11% were members of republican paramilitaries, and 5% were members of loyalist paramilitaries.
 About 60% of the civilian casualties were Catholics, 30% of the civilians were Protestants, and the rest were from outside Northern Ireland.

-Of the civilian casualties, 48% were killed by loyalists, 39% were killed by republicans, and 10% were killed by the British security forces.
-Most of the Catholic civilians were killed by loyalists, and most of the Protestant civilians were killed by republicans.
+About 257 of those killed were children under the age of seventeen, representing 7.2% of the total, while 274 children under the age of eighteen were killed during the conflict.

 It has been the subject of dispute whether some individuals were members of paramilitary organisations.
 Several casualties that were listed as civilians were later claimed by the IRA as their members.
 One Ulster Defence Association (UDA) and three Ulster Volunteer Force (UVF) members killed during the conflict were also Ulster Defence Regiment (UDR) soldiers at the time of their deaths.
 At least one civilian victim was an off-duty member of the Territorial Army.